 Download an exclusive Kit to bring these, and other, efforts to life for your Catechetical Sunday celebrations.
 In the Kit, you will find:

 This year’s Catechetical Sunday is an opportunity to recognize, reflect on, support, and celebrate the ministry of catechists—all those who teach the Catholic faith and share the Church’s teachings—in a world in need of physical, spiritual, and emotional healing.
-The 2022 theme reminds us of the real presence of Jesus Christ in the Eucharist.
+The 2023 theme reminds us of the call to come to Jesus as disciples and then be a witness to others as catechists.